SAP-samples/ui5-typescript-helloworld/step-by-step.md

 └── testsuite.qunit.html      // the general testsuite html page
 ```

-Starting from the root level at the bottom of the above tree:
+Starting from the last item of the above tree:
-- `testsuit.qunit.html` is the main entry point and makes the UI5 test starter build the overall testsuite according to the configuration in `testsuite.qunit.ts`.
+- `testsuite.qunit.html` is the main entry point and makes the UI5 test starter build the overall testsuite according to the configuration in `testsuite.qunit.ts`.
 - `testsuite.qunit.ts` is the overall test configuration as defined and required by the [UI5 test starter](https://ui5.sap.com/sdk/#/topic/22f50c0f0b104bf3ba84620880793d3f).
 - `Test.qunit.html` is the generic test page in which the tests are run.
 It will be called with the test suite and test name in order to run a test.
 - `unitTests.qunit.ts` is where all QUnit test pages are registered by simply importing their modules: `import "unit/controller/App.qunit";`
 - `App.qunit.ts` is an example of a very basic unit test written in TypeScript.
 - `opaTests.qunit.ts` is like for the unit tests the central place where you register your journeys by importing them: `import "integration/HelloJourney";`.
 - `HelloJourney.ts` and `AppPage.ts` are the well-known journeys and pages for OPA tests, but they come with a twist in TypeScript, or rather: a simplification.
 See the main README.md file for details.

+### Unit Tests (QUnit)

+Writing [Unit tests (QUnit)](./webapp/test/unit/) in TypeScript is straightforward, just as you know it from JavaScript.

+In the (very basic) tests in [`webapp/test/unit/controller/App.qunit.ts`](webapp/test/unit/controller/App.qunit.ts) there is nothing surprising from TypeScript perspective.
+There isn't any TypeScript-specific syntax required, but of course ES6-style imports are used just like in TypeScript application code.

+> Note: `QUnit` is globally defined and its types are automatically required by the UI5 types.
+So there is no setup needed to use it.
+However, in order to allow clean code that does not access any globals, starting with UI5 1.112, QUnit should be explicitly imported like this: `import QUnit from "sap/ui/thirdparty/qunit-2";`

+### Integration Tests (OPA)

+OPA tests are written in a simplified and slightly different way compared to JavaScript, so make sure to carefully read this section!

+#### The "Hello" Journey

+The test journey [`webapp/test/integration/HelloJourney.ts`](webapp/test/integration/HelloJourney.ts) is overall pretty straightforward, but it comes with one significant difference to JavaScript: the `Given`/`When`/`Then` objects normally given to the `opaTest(...)` callback are **not used at all!**<br>
+Instead, the actions and assertions are called directly on the OPA test Page (in this case the `AppPage`).
+The same goes for setup and teardown functions like `iStartMyUIComponent()` and `iTeardownMyApp()`, which are also available on the Page, as it inherits from `Opa5`.

+You are free to make the difference between actions and assertions clear with comments, but there is no need to carry different entities around through the code, especially as those entities are hard to fit into the TypeScript world.

+#### The "App" Page

+This is where the biggest changes are done compared to non-TypeScript OPA tests: the OPA Pages are simply classes extending `Opa5`, having the actions and assertions as class methods.

+Apart from this, the implementation of the actions and assertions is done just like in JavaScript.

 ## 12. Enable TypeScript support for the Test Code